zimplemedia/babel-plugin-import-static-files/README.md

 ### srcDir / outDir

-If you are using a compiler like Typescript and compiling your Typescript sources to a different location it also needs to get the images from the sort location.
+If you are using a compiler like Typescript and compiling your Typescript sources to a different location it also needs to get the images from the source location.
 Use `srcDir` and `outDir` to control the path replacement.

 ## Usage